Synonyms: HxH (2011)

 *Edited at 13th of December due to the increased number of episodes.* read more

-A well-thought-out story, battle shounen which has not so much of battles and more of tactics, both are remakes with practically no fillers.
+A well-thought-out story battle shounen which has not so much of battles but instead, more of tactics.
+Both are remakes with practically no fillers.

 Oh and one more things: Characters actually die!

-Both are remakes that doens't have fillers, meaningless fighting and rely more on strategy and wits.
+Both are remakes that don't have fillers or meaningless fighting and rely more on strategy and wits.

 Great story with no cliche stuff.
 Both similar as they talk about friendship/brotherhood.

 Equivalent exchange is an important aspect of the story.